robert-hh/SH1106/readme.md

 If it is not needed, it can be set to `None` or omitted.
 In this case the default value of `None` applies.
 - rotate defines display content rotation.
 See above for details and caveats.
+- delay specifies an optional delay during poweron.
+The quantity is ms.

 ## Methods